Artem-io/E-Commerce/README.md

 # E-Commerce
-A website built with Spring Boot 3.5 (Java 21), providing RESTful APIs for managing products, users, shopping carts, and authentication.
+A website built with Spring Boot 3.5 (Java 21) and React (TytpeScript), providing RESTful APIs for managing products, users, shopping carts, and authentication.

 ## Features
 - Users can register and log in (Spring Security + JWT)